lukemico/javascript-calendar/README.markdown

 cd javascript-calendar
 ```

-then follow instructions in the Running section.
+then follow instructions in the Running a Local version section.

 ## Steps for running a Local version